xndr78/homepage/content/_index.md

 My name is Aleksandr Sobolev, and this is my fabulous homepage.

-I'm a software engineer from Saint Petersburg, Russia, now living abroad.
+I'm a software engineer from Saint Petersburg, Russia, now hgggliving abroad.

 I love coding, games and memes.